kristov/cnc-tools-go/README.md

 TODO: for closed linestrings it doesn't do the final intersection yet.

+## `gcode`

+The `gcode` command will generate very basic GCode for each LINESTRING in the input.
+The `clearance` and `depth` parameters control how the tool is lifted while moving (clearance) and to what height the Z axis will move to when cutting (depth).
+The default values are meant to be relatively safe (no cutting will take place), assuming Z=0 is where the cutting tool is barely in contact with the work:

+    $ cat cube.wkt | cnc gcode --clearance=2.0 --depth=1.0

+This means when you actually want to make a real cut you will need to provide an appropriate `depth` value (negative).

+Note: The way I do my cuts is to clamp the work piece to the bed of the CNC machine, with a sacrificial block underneath it.
+This is because I want the cutting tool to go all the way though the work so I need the tool to be cutting to a depth below the underneath of the work.
+Without a sacrificial block this means the tool will cut into the metal bed of the CNC machine - *bad mojo*.
+I then turn on the spindle, jog the X and Y to the corner of the work, and then jog the Z until the spinning tool is *just* touching the work.
+I then zero the machine coordinates.

+I now know that any negative Z position is cutting down into the work, and any positive Z position is above the work.
+If my work is 2mm thick, I will set the `depth` parameter to `--depth=-2.1` meaning the tool will barely break the bottom surface of the work and not chew up too much of the sacrificial block.

 ### The `echo` option

 It can be useful to echo the original input for viewing purposes: